SiliconLabsSoftware/machine_learning_applications/README.md

    - Or downloading the repository archive and extracting it locally

 2. Open Simplicity Studio
-3. Open the Preferences view in Simplicity Studio
+3. Open the Settings panel in Simplicity Studio
-4. Select `Simplicity Studio` -> `SDKs`
+4. Select `SDKs`
 5. Select your Simplicity SDK installation, then click `Add Extension...`
 6. Click `Browse`, select the root directory of the downloaded repository, then add and trust the `Machine Learning Applications` extension
 7. Click `Apply and Close`